kunukn/webpush-ios-example/README.md

 </body>
 </html>
 ```
-You can run it locally
+You can run it locally.
+Simple start.
 ```shell
 npm install
 npm start